Categories

 Open banking means that banks have to allow FinTech companies access to individual customer accounts and transaction details when the customer requests it.
 With this, it is easy to reduce friction, increase customer choice, and improve competition.

-Given that the service is relatively new, countries like the U.S are hesitant in passing the laws that make the service mainstream.
+Given that the service is relatively new, countries like the U.S. are hesitant to pass the laws that make the service mainstream.
 The biggest innovation in the space of Open Banking hasn’t happened yet.
-Open Banking hosts several features but it is new and the lack of education around it makes it suspicious in the eye of customers and businesses.
+Open Banking hosts several features but it is new and the lack of education around it makes it suspicious in the eyes of customers and businesses.

 The suspicion around open banking is deserved.
 If you’re giving them access to your bank account to a third party, it is imperative that you trust the entity completely.
 How is it possible to guarantee security all the while ensuring open banking remains untouched by a regulatory body?